 Tests for cancer of the uterus

-Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but a diagnosis of uterine cancer can only be made by removing a tissue sample for checking (biopsy).
-Cervical screening tests and Pap tests are not used to diagnose uterine cancer.
+Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but cancer of the uterus (endometrial cancer) can only be diagnosed by removing a tissue sample for checking (biopsy).
+Cervical screening tests (formerly called Pap smears or tests) are not used to diagnose this cancer.

 Learn more about:

 The doctor will feel your abdomen (belly) to check for swelling and any masses.
-To check your uterus, they will place two fingers inside your vagina while pressing on your abdomen with their other hand.
-You may also have a vaginal or cervical examination using a speculum, an instrument that separates the walls of the vagina.
-This is the same instrument used when you have a cervical screening test.
+To check your uterus, they will place 2 fingers inside your vagina while pressing on your abdomen with their other hand.
+You may also have a vaginal or cervical examination where a speculum is inserted into your vagina.
+A speculum separates the walls of the vagina; it is the same instrument used in a cervical screening test.
 You can ask for a family member, friend or nurse to be present during the examination.

-To get good pictures of the uterus and ovaries during an abdominal ultrasound, the bladder needs to be full, so you will be asked to drink water before the appointment.
-You will lie on an examination table while the sonographer moves a small handheld device called a transducer over your abdomen.
+The bladder needs to be full to get a clear picture of the uterus, so you will be asked to drink water before the appointment.
+For the ultrasound, you will lie on an examination table while the sonographer moves a small handheld device called a transducer over your abdomen.

-You don’t need a full bladder for this procedure.
+You don’t need a full bladder for this type of ultrasound.
 The sonographer inserts a transducer wand into your vagina.
-It will be covered with a disposable plastic sheath and gel to make it easier to insert.
+It will be covered with a disposable plastic cover and gel to make it easier to insert.
 You may find a transvaginal ultrasound uncomfortable, but it should not be painful.

 If you feel embarrassed or concerned about having a transvaginal ultrasound, talk to the sonographer beforehand.
 You can ask for a female sonographer or to have someone in the room with you (e.g. your partner, a friend or relative) if that makes you feel more comfortable.

 If you have had an abdominal ultrasound, you will usually also need a transvaginal ultrasound as it provides a clearer picture of the uterus.